LittleFool/fuelrats-dispatch-aliases/README.md

 ### mIRC

-Press `ALT+R`, then switch to the `Aliases` tab.
-Remove all entries you have copied from `mIRC/aliases.ini`.
+Press `ALT+R` (Tools - Scripts Editor), then remove all entries you copied from this repository in the `Aliases` and `Remote` tabs.

 ### AdiIRC

-Press `ALT+R`, then right click on the aliases file and choose unload or delete.
+Press `ALT+R` (Tools - Edit Scripts), then right click on the two files you created and choose unload or delete.
 Click save and close in the bottom left.

 ### HexChat